tbrebant/unmatched-roster/README.md

 ## Contribute

 If you wish to contribute (add new fighters, improve some descriptions, fix mistakes...), feel free to open an issue or even a PR.
+All data are located in [data.js](./data.js) which is pretty easy to read and understand.